-Reading You must complete all the course readings.
-You are responsible for understanding the readingsmake use of your fellow students, your dictionary, the Internet, your TA, and me to make sure you understand the readings.
-Course time is to be used for substantive discussion and further exploration of the implications of course readings, not for grasping the basic contents.

-Reading is due on the first discussion session about the reading.
-You may decide whether to do readings before or after a lecture pertaining to them.

-- Participation You must attend, and participate in, all class discussions.
+- Reading You must complete all the course readings.
+You are responsible for understanding the readings-make use of your fellow students, your dictionary, the Internet, your TA, and me to make sure you understand the readings.
+Course time is to be used for substantive discussion and further exploration of the implications of course readings, not for grasping the basic contents. - Reading is due on the first discussion session about the reading.
+You may decide whether to do readings before or after a lecture pertaining to them. - Participation You must attend, and participate in, all class discussions.
+Participation in discussions means actively talking in them; attendance counts only for a very small portion of the credit.
+Come to discussions prepared to ask questions and discuss the readings.
 You are also responsible for the information contained in course lectures. - Vocabulary Exercises You must turn in two short (one page or less) exercises in which you learn the meaning of a word in one of the class readings whose meaning you did not previously know.
 You should note the word, its definition, and its meaning in the context of the reading. - Exams There will be two examinations.
 The midterm examination will be a one-period, essay-style test.
-You may consult any printed materials you wish during the midterm exam.

-The final exam will be a time-limited, take-home exam, due on Monday, May 5, at 3:00 pm.
-It will be available for pickup on Monday, April 28, by 3:00 pm.
+You may consult any printed materials you wish during the midterm exam. - The final exam will be a time-limited, take-home exam, due on May 3.
+It will be available for pickup on April 26.
 You may be required to view a video before taking the exam.
-If so, this will be announced in class.

-- Reading Response Choose one of the readings listed as "recommended" and write a short (2-4 page) response that relates the reading to other readings from the class.
+If so, this will be announced in class. - Reading Response Choose one of the readings listed as "recommended" and write a short (2-4 page) response that relates the reading to other readings from the class.
 Your response may be synthetic (discussing the points made and how they are similar to, and different from, others in the class) or evaluative (judging the reading's usefulness in understanding social phenomena).
-Due Friday, February 21 - Final Paper The final paper is your opportunity to synthesize what you have learned during the class with outside interests and experiences.
+Due February 20 in class. - Final Paper The final paper is your opportunity to synthesize what you have learned during the class with outside interests and experiences.
 Your final paper must develop a sociological argument using appropriate sources.
 It is an academic paper and, as such, must be written in an appropriate style.
 Choose an everyday setting-for example, a shopping mall, a café, a restaurant, etc.-and observe closely the interactions you see going on there.
 Analyze these interactions, and the social system of your observed setting, using at least two theorists from class.

 If you have another topic, relevant to the course and its readings, on which you would like to write, you must discuss it and get approval before you begin work on it.
 Papers on other topics that have not been pre-approved will receive no credit.
-Due Friday, April 11
+Due April 7 in class.

-Completing these requirements adequately will earn you a \mathbf{B} in the course.
-Completing them exceptionally well will earn you a \mathbf{B}{+} , A-, or A, depending on the quality of work.
+Completing these requirements adequately will earn you a B in the course.
+Completing them exceptionally well will earn you a B+, A-, or A, depending on the quality of work.